-Our Physiotherapists at Pure can accurately and quickly diagnose a variety of musculoskeletal problems.
+Our Physiotherapists can accurately and quickly diagnose a variety of musculoskeletal problems.
 They will create a tailor-made exercise program to address any weakness or tightness and help with the problem directly.
-By listening to how it started and what aggravates your problem among other things your Physiotherapist at Pure can start to get a better understanding.
+By listening to how it started and what aggravates your problem among other things your Physiotherapist can start to get a better understanding.

 This problem can be treated by exercise and activity modification.
 The correct exercise programme can help change your bodies’ pain generation/processing.
 The increased delivery of oxygen and nutrients to the area coupled with the body producing more chemicals such as endorphins and serotonin which can elevate your mood and assist healing.
 Some pain can be caused by overload; if you have muscular weakness/or tightness you’re more likely to exceed the capacity of that body part.
 Therefore, by increasing/restoring strength, you’re much more likely to be able to cope with everyday tasks your body performs.

 Manual therapy entails pain modulation techniques which increase movement to structures (ligaments, tendons, muscles or joints).
 Soft tissue/joint mobilisations and trigger point therapy can be helpful alongside exercise to help ease pain.
-At Pure Physiotherapy, we provide a combination of all these treatment modalities in addition to offering correct advice to formulate a robust bespoke plan and direction over the course of your healing time, allowing you to get back to full health and function.
+At Pure, we provide a combination of all these treatment modalities in addition to offering correct advice to formulate a robust bespoke plan and direction over the course of your healing time, allowing you to get back to full health and function.